Variance #

 Subtype #

-Notation.
-If $A$ and $B$ are types, we will use $A \sqsubseteq B$ to denote the fact that $A$ is a subtype of $B$.
+Reminder.
+If $A$ and $B$ are types, we use $A \sqsubseteq B$ to indicate that $A$ is a subtype of $B$.

 Type parameters and subtyping #